Sokkary/jobpot/README.md

 Job pot is a honey pot for any referral who refers a successful CV/Cadidate for a job.
 Simply, any job owner can list a job and specify an initial job pot value as a prize for successful referral, after that it will be open for individuals and recruiters to submit CVs.
 However, submitting a CV will require paying the job pot a small fees to make sure that the submitted CV is genuine and eliminate low quality CVs.

 The fees and initial value all will go into the job pot.
-The jobpot will keep growing until the job owner selects an applicant as a winner (after singing a contract with the candidate).
+The jobpot will keep growing until the job owner selects an applicant as a winner (after signing a contract with the candidate).
 All jobpot value goes to the winning referral whether a recruiter or individual (may be the applicant himself).

 ## Live Demo